 I hope that this information empowers you, and I wish you all the best on your healing journey!

 P.S.
-When you sign up for my newsletter, you can also download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book.
+You can download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book for free by signing up for my newsletter.
 You will also receive occasional updates about new research, resources, giveaways, and helpful information.

-For future updates, make sure to follow me on Facebook and Instagram!
+For future updates, make sure to follow us on Facebook, Instagram, TikTok, and Pinterest!

 References